 Finally, the compelled-speech doctrine applies only when the compelled speaker objects to the message communicated through her expression.
-See Hurley, 515 U.S. at 580 (noting the absence of compelled-speech protections when allegedly compelled speakers do not "object[] to the content"); PG&E, 475 U.S. at 12 (plurality opinion) (same).
+See Hurley, 515 U.S. at 580 (noting the absence of compelledspeech protections when allegedly compelled speakers do not "object[] to the content"); PG&E, 475 U.S. at 12 (plurality opinion) (same).
 Thus, if a photographer flatly refuses to work for a protected class of people, regardless of the message that her images would convey, she would find no refuge in compelled-speech principles.
 This, of course, does not describe Carpenter at all.
-While she cannot celebrate same-sex weddings through her photography because of the messages that her images would express about marriage, she otherwise "create[s] photographs for gay [and] lesbians clients, such as LGBT business owners seeking branding photography."
-Carpenter Decl. ¶ 292 (ECF No. 3-5).
+While she cannot celebrate same-sex weddings through her photography because of the messages that her images would express about marriage, she otherwise "create[s] photographs for gay [and] lesbian clients, such as LGBT business owners seeking branding photography."
+JA 124.

 In sum, the compelled-speech protection that Carpenter seeks is limited, and a ruling for her would not be "a license to discriminate."
 Chelsey Nelson Photography, 479 F. Supp.
 3d at 564.
+Indeed, even the district court recognized that "[f]or the vast majority of businesses, the obligation to serve a customer pursuant to antidiscrimination legislation does not implicate a cognizable First Amendment interest."
+JA 1135.